Asqatasun/Asqatasun/documentation/en/90_Rules/rgaa4.0/08.Mandatory_elements/Rule-8-8-1.md

 #### Test3

-We extract the language code from the `"lang"` or the `"xml:lang"` attributes from elements of **Set2**.
-If these attributes are both set and different, we keep the `"xml:lang"` attribute if the doctype of the page is found within the "XhtmlDoctypeDeclarations" whitelist, and we keep the `"lang"` attribute instead.
+We extract the language code from the `lang` or the `xml:lang` attributes from elements of **Set1**.
+If these attributes are both set and different, we keep the `xml:lang` attribute if the doctype of the page is found within the "XhtmlDoctypeDeclarations" whitelist, and we keep the `lang` attribute instead.

 For each extracted text, we detect the language and compare with the declaration of the lang attribute.